 Per-App Profiles

-Set up different profiles: natural language for Cursor chat, Code Mode for VS Code editor, casual mode for Slack discussions about the code.
+Natural language for Cursor chat, Code Mode for VS Code, casual for Slack.

-- Cursor / Claude Code / Windsurf — AI coding environment
+- Cursor / Claude Code / Windsurf — your AI coding tool

-This stack lets you describe features, debug issues, and iterate on code entirely by voice.
-The AI handles the implementation; you handle the direction.
+You describe features, debug issues, iterate on code by voice.
+The AI does the typing.

 Related guides: Voice Coding — Complete Guide, Voice Coding with Cursor, Voice Dictation for VS Code.
 Learn about Code Mode and per-app profiles.